Suns vs. Clippers Player Props Betting Odds

 |3PM

-- Paul George is posting 22.9 points per game, 0.4 higher than Wednesday's over/under.
+- Paul George's 23.2 points per game are 0.7 higher than Monday's prop total.

-- He has grabbed 5.5 rebounds per game, equal to his prop bet for Wednesday.
+- He has averaged 5.5 rebounds per game, the same as his prop bet on Monday.

-- George has averaged 4.0 assists this season, 0.5 more than his prop bet on Wednesday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.